jedimatt42/tipi/README.md

-# pi-messaging
+# TIPI

-Exploring a generalized mechanism for 8 bit messaging between a TI-99/4A and a Raspberry PI 3
+(Pronounced tip-ee)

+Turn a Raspberry PI and some glue hardware into a TI Disk Drive and Network interface.

+Keep it open for further device extension.

 What can we do: